DanielCardonaRojas/verify/README.md

 final Either<List<Error>, User> validationResult = userValidator.verify(someUser);
 ```

+> Note: The difference between check and checkField is that the later ignore the verification when the value is null,
+> this will likely change in next version supporting null safety.

 ### Run a validator

 Running a validator is a simple as passing in a parameter since its just a function.